RobertLucian/touch-gesture-detection/README.md

 This function should be deprecated at some point and instead have the process of training new models streamlined.
 To train new motions, just add more data to the dataset.

-To see the parameters of these functions, check the embedded docstrings of each one.
+To see the parameters of these functions, check the embedded docstrings from each one.

 ## Dataset